 The controls in the image adjustment tabs of Camera Raw affect the color and tone of an entire photo.
-To adjust a specific area of a photo, like dodging and burning, use the Adjustment Brush tool and the Graduated Filter tool in Camera Raw.
+To adjust a specific area of a photo (or make local adjustments, such as dodging or burning) use the Adjustment Brush tool and the Graduated Filter tool in Camera Raw.

-The Adjustment Brush tool lets you selectively apply Exposure, Brightness, Clarity, and other adjustments by “painting” them onto the photo.
+With the Adjustment Brush tool, you can selectively apply Exposure, Brightness, Clarity, and other adjustments by “painting” them onto the photo.

-The Graduated Filter tool lets you apply the same types of adjustments gradually across a region of a photo.
+With the Graduated Filter tool, you can apply the same types of adjustments gradually across a region of a photo.
 You can make the region as wide or as narrow as you like.

 Getting local adjustments “right” in Camera Raw takes some experimentation.
 The recommended workflow is to select a tool and specify its options, and then apply the adjustment to the photo.
 Then you can go back and edit that adjustment, or apply a new one.